Health & Public Safety

 Credits 3.0This course offers a thorough study of current, practical information and instruction in phlebotomy procedures and techniques, complemented by a solid foundation in phlebotomy theory and principles.
 Skills developed include drawing blood, obtaining blood cultures, utilizing a lancet or Microlance for micro-draws or infant heel sticks, and measuring bleeding time.
 Successful completion of the course requires performing thirty-five (35) invasive intravenous draws, using a vacutainer system, along with five (5) capillary sticks.
 For those wishing to meet the requirements set by the American Medical Technologists, additional invasive draws can be completed in HCE 189.

-Credits 2.0This course provides a comprehensive review of current phlebotomy theory and study plan for phlebotomy certification through American Medical Technologist (AMT).
-Students are provided an opportunity to test their knowledge and application of current phlebotomy theory in the classroom and online to prepare them for certification and advancement in phlebotomy licensure.
-Completion of the course requires a minimum of 50 successful venipunctures and 10 capillary punctures from a human source.
+Credits 2.0This course offers an in-depth review of contemporary phlebotomy theory and a structured study plan for certification through the American Medical Technologist (AMT).
+Students will assess and apply their knowledge of phlebotomy theory in both classroom and online settings to prepare for certification and professional advancement.
+Successful completion of the course requires a minimum of 15 venipunctures and 5 capillary punctures performed on human subjects.

 HCE 190: Human Body in Health and Disease